 Samuel Hayes, PhD Researcher in the School of Environment and Development at the University of Manchester

-A particpant at a Ketso methods workshop commented:
+A particpant at a workshop introducing Ketso for research commented:

 "Ketso would be good as an alternative to some aspects of NVivo for people who prefer to be ‘hands on’ before entering their research data to the computer.
 I also particularly like the way it is inclusive - useful for groups where some are shy and others dominant".